 Here are some recordings of the concertinas I make.
 There are recordings of cross row playing which is typical to Irish traditional music and recordings of harmonic playing with chords which is typical to English traditional music.

-C/G advanced model concertina recording
+Audio only C/G advanced model concertina recordings

 Timour the Tartar.
 This tune is inspired by William Mullally who was the first Irish concertina player to be recorded.